dineshsnkumar/qrcode_app/README.md

 ## Notes

-- The ssid and password will work only when the user presses enter and on change
+- The ssid and password will work only when the user presses enter and not onchange

 ## Todo